averyhiebert/cellerity/README.md

-# Cellulite - The General-Purpose Cellular Automaton Library
+# Cellulite - General Purpose Cellular Automata
 Cellulite is intended to be a library providing generalized cellular automaton functionality for a variety of purposes.
 In particular, it's meant to work with non-numeric cell values, and offers an Automaton class that can be extended to more restricted types of automata